T3 road (Zambia): Chingola-Kasumbalesa road concession

 On 31 October 2022, the government of Zambia signed a Public–private partnership (concession) agreement for the 35 kilometre stretch of the T3 from the T5 junction in Chingola through Chililabombwe to the Kasumbalesa border post with DR Congo.
 The consortium responsible for the design, finance, reconstruction and maintenance of this stretch of road is Turbo-Ka-Chin Investment Consortium and the project was priced at $31 million, with the construction of the Konkola toll plaza in-between Chililabombwe and Kasumbalesa.
 The concession is for 18 years (up to 2040) and the government agreed in 2023 that the consortium would collect the toll fees earned at the Konkola Toll Plaza in order to regain the amount they spent rehabilitating the road.
 The rehabilitation of the road started in April 2023 and was completed in November 2023, with the toll gate starting operations in the same month.
 President Hakainde Hichilema, alongside a few ministers, commissioned the Chingola-Kasumbalesa road on 12 April 2024 at the Konkola Toll Plaza.

+Incidents

+The Kakoso Stream crossing south of Chililabombwe was washed away by heavy rains on the evening of 28 February 2026, effectively cutting the town from the rest of the nation.
+The movement of trucks at the Kasumbalesa border with DR Congo to the north of Chililabombwe was suspended by the Zambia Revenue Authority.
+The Ministry of Infrastructure, Housing and Urban Development together with the Chililabombwe District Council and Turbo Ka-Chin Consortium (with assistance from Konkola Copper Mines) started works to construct an alternative crossing within 48 hours with plans to repair the main bridge.
+A detour was opened on the evening of 3 March 2026 in order for traffic to resume in both directions.